 Prerequisite: Admission to Computer Science master's program or permission.
 Computing from a wireless perspective.
-Topics include protocols, algorithms, security and sensor networks.
-COMPUTER ARCHITECTURE 565 3 credits
+Topics include protocols, algorithms, security and sensor networks

+COMPUTER ARCHITECTURE

-Prereguisites: Admission to Computer Science master's program or permission.
+Prerequisites: Admission to Computer Science master's program or permission.
 An introduction to the hardware organization of the computer at the register, processor and systems level.
 An in-depth study of the architecture of a particular computer systems family.
 (May not be used to meet computer science master's degree requirements)

-MOBILE ROBOTICS
+MOBILE ROBOTICS 568

-3 credits Prerequisites: Admission to Computer Science master's program or permission.
+Prerequisites: Admission to Computer Science master's program or permission.
 Introduction to history, hardware and software components, and design of autonomous mobile robots.
 Multiple projects involving both physical robots and software emulation.

-575 DATABASE MANAGEMENT
+DATABASE MANAGEMENT

-3 credits Prerequisite: Admission to Computer Science master's program or permission.
+Prerequisite: Admission to Computer Science master's program or permission.
 Fundamentals of database organization, data manipulations and representation, data integrity, privacy.
+INTRODUCTION TO PARALLEL PROCESSING development, validation, and maintenance.
+TOPICS IN COMPUTER SCIENCE 589 (May be repeated) Prerequisite: permission of instructor.
+Selected topics in computer science at an advanced level.

-- 577 INTRODUCTION TO PARALLEL PROCESSING 3 credits Prerequisites: Admission to Computer Science master's program or permission.
+Prerequisites: Admission to Computer Science master's program or permission.
 Commercial processors: past and present.
 Parallel languages, models of parallel computation.
 Emphasis on parallel algorithm design and performance evaluation.
-A broad study of parallel paradigms with relation to real world applications. - SOFTWARE ENGINEERING 3 credits Prerequisite: Admission to Computer Science master's program or permission.
+A broad study of parallel paradigms with relation to real world applications.

+SOFTWARE ENGINEERING 580 Prerequisite: Admission to Computer Science master's program or permission.
 Introduction to formal software specification and validation.
-Introduction of methodologies and tools of design, development, validation, and maintenance.
+Introduction of methodologies and tools of design,

-589 TOPICS IN COMPUTER SCIENCE
+INDIVIDUAL STUDY IN COMPUTER SCIENCE